josdem/hugo/content/techtalk/spring/spring_boot_cucumber.md

 +++
-title =  "Spring Boot Cucumber" categories = ["techtalk", "code","spring boot"] tags = ["josdem", "techtalks","programming","technology","Java", "Cucumber","spring boot"]
+title =  "Spring Webflux Cucumber" categories = ["techtalk", "code","spring boot"] tags = ["josdem", "techtalks","programming","technology","Java", "Cucumber","spring boot"]
 date = "2018-03-30T19:42:17-06:00"
 description = "BDD (Behavior-driven development) is a technique very similar to implement UAT (User Acceptance Testing) in a software project.
 Usually is a good idea to use BDD to reprecent how users can define application behaviour, so in that way you can represent user stories in test scenarios aka. feature testing."
 +++

 BDD (Behavior-driven development) is a technique very similar to implement UAT (User Acceptance Testing) in a software project.
 Usually is a good idea to use BDD to reprecent how users can define application behaviour, so in that way you can represent user stories in test scenarios aka. feature testing.
-This time I am going to show you how integrate [Cucumber](https://cucumber.io/) to a Spring Boot application, Cucumber is a very powerful testing framework written in the Ruby programming language, which follows the BDD methodology.
+This time I am going to show you how integrate [Cucumber](https://cucumber.io/) to a Spring Webflux application, Cucumber is a very powerful testing framework written in the [Ruby programming language](https://en.wikipedia.org/wiki/Ruby_(programming_language)), which follows the BDD methodology. **NOTE:** If you need to know what tools you need to have installed in your computer in order to create a Spring Boot basic project, please refer my previous post: [Spring Boot](/techtalk/spring/spring_boot)

 * [Spring Boot Cucumber with Gradle](#Gradle)
 * [Spring Boot Cucumber with Maven](#Maven)